 Brainspotting Trauma Therapy Training

-Suzanne has completed Phase 1 and Phase 2 Brainspotting training and has completed Brainspotting and Addiction training.
+Suzanne is a Certified Brainspotting Practitioner.
+Suzanne has completed Phases 1, 2, and 4 of Brainspotting training and has also completed Brainspotting and Addiction training.

 It’s time to heal…